IoT Supply Chain Management: It’s Time for Growth and Change

 Before our homes were considered "smart," many of the devices and appliances in it were not top-of-mind.
 For instance, the washing machine of the past was likely in a basement somewhere, away from prying eyes, tumbling away in seclusion.
 After all, it was just a washing machine.
 Nowadays, the form and function of our smart appliances require better IoT supply chain management practices.

 Today's washing machine is more visible to guests, at times serving as a home's statement piece.
-And it's got a whole new set of features: new spin cycles, steaming capabilities and, most importantly, connectivity.
+And it's got a whole new set of features: innovative spin cycles, steaming capabilities, and, most importantly, connectivity.

 Connectivity has changed how we think about everyday technologies in our home.
 It has also made these smart home devices more disposable.
-The lifecycles of major home appliances have been cut in half, down from over 20 years.
-But major appliances are not the only devices experiencing a transformation: vacuum cleaners, coffee makers, doorbells and more are in on it too.
+The lifecycles of major home appliances have been cut in half, down to about 10 years from over 20 years.
+But major appliances are not the only devices experiencing a transformation: vacuum cleaners, coffee makers, doorbells, and more are in on it too.

-As Original Equipment Manufacturers (OEMs) adjust to the realities of a connected world, they are experiencing a slew of supply chain and product development challenges with IoT technology.
-In the recent Smart Home Technology Trends Survey of 215 industry decision-makers, top challenges included the complexity of supply chains; lack of reference architecture referencing both hardware and software; and consumer expectations on delivery times.
+As original equipment manufacturers (OEMs) adjust to the realities of a connected world, they are experiencing a slew of supply chain and product development challenges with IoT technology.
+In Jabil’s 2023 Smart Home Technology Trends Survey of 202 industry decision-makers, top production and manufacturing challenges included the complexity of supply chains; material costs; and managing rapid product lifecycles.

 Succeeding in this industry requires a delicate balance of managing costs, keeping up with technology trends and developing a strong supplier relationship management strategy.
 Otherwise, there is no easy way to navigate the treacherous waters of events like supply shortages.